Maye (singer)

-Maria Alejandra Osorio (born December 1, 1993), better known by her stage name Maye (stylised in all lowercase), is a Venezuelan-born American singer-songwriter.
+Maria Alejandra Osorio (born December 1, 1993), better known by her stage name Maye (stylised in all lowercase), is a Venezuelan singer and songwriter based in the United States.
 She is best known for her single "Tú", which was featured on former President of the United States Barack Obama's 2020 summer playlist.
 She released her debut album Música Para Abrir El Cielo on June 27, 2025.

-Life
+Early life

 Maye was born in Caracas, and her family moved to Miami when she was young.
 Her father is Fernando Osorio, a singer-songwriter who won a Latin Grammy Award for Best Tropical Song in 2004.

-She first started writing songs when she was eight.
+She first started writing songs when she was eight and learned to play the guitar when she was fifteen.
 Her first songs were in English, but her father encouraged her to write in Spanish as well.

 Career

+2019–2024: Career beginnings

 Maye was on the songwriting team of Aitana's song "Nada Sale Mal", and was also part of the songwriting team of Aitana's 2019 debut album Spoiler.
 She and her father were also part of the songwriting effort behind Danny Ocean's song "Dime Tú", and she performed backing vocals as well.

 On March 15, 2019, she released her first single "My Love", which features a switch in tempo at the chorus.
 The track helped her get her first deal with Warner Chappell Music.
 On September 16, she released her second single "Tú", which was featured in Barack Obama's annual summer playlist in 2020.
 In 2020, she also released a cover of J Balvin and Bad Bunny's "La Canción" as a single.

 In 2021, she released the singles "Yours" and "Versos de Placer."
 As part of their celebration of Hispanic Heritage Month, in September NPR Music released Maye's Tiny Desk Concert performance.
 In January 2022, she released "Descifrar" before embarking as the opening act for the first leg of The Marias's CINEMA tour.
 She then released "Maybe Baby" in February.

 In 2023, she released the single "Kaleidoscope".
 She also released "Heridas pt.
 2" with RØZ and "Mi Hogar" with DannyLux later that year.
 In November, she opened for Faye Webster on tour.
 In 2024, she was featured on the song "Qué Bonito!" for Nella's album En Otra Vida.